 The terms are assigned based on the confidence level.
 Initially, these associations are represented as candidates which domain experts and stewards can review and assign manually.
 The confidence for an assigned or suggested term is shown as a percentage value.
 This value represents the overall confidence.
 See How the overall confidence is computed.
 The confidence level for when a term is suggested or automatically assigned is determined by the project's enrichment settings.
 The default confidence level to be exceeded is 75% for term suggestions, and 90% for automatic assignment of candidate terms.
 See Default enrichment settings.
 A project administrator can customize these settings.

 To enable the class-based assignment method, it is important to review data class to term linkage before running term assignment because appropriate linkage is an important prerequisite for high-quality results.

-Note that business terms linked to the predefined data classes Code, Identifier, Date, Text, Indicator, Quantity, and Boolean are not considered for term assignment.
+Business terms that are linked to the predefined data classes Code, Identifier, Date, Text, Indicator, Quantity, and Boolean are not considered for term assignment.

-The default setting is to train the model within the project.
-In this case, the models are trained with any published business terms and any available term assignments or removals on columns that were marked as reviewed in the project.
+The default setting is to train the models within the project.
+In this case, the models are trained with any published business terms and any available term assignments or rejections on columns that were marked as reviewed in the project.

-When you decide to train the models with assets from a catalog, they are trained with any published business terms and any term assignments available in the selected catalog.
+When you select a catalog as the training scope, the model for term assignments is trained with any published business terms and any term assignments available in the selected catalog.
 The model for term rejections cannot be trained with assets from a catalog.

-Model training for the built-in ML models is triggered when a metadata enrichment job is started if one of these conditions is true:
+Model training for the built-in ML models is triggered when a metadata enrichment job is started and one of these conditions is true:

-Training scope catalog: Assignments on at least 21 columns in the catalog changed because terms were added or removed since the model was last trained.
+Training scope catalog: Assignments on at least 21 columns in the selected catalog changed because terms were assigned or removed since the model was last trained.

-If no term removal information is available on the first use of the ML method, the initial training for the term removal model happens at a later time, which means, it is initially trained when term removal information is available on a subsequent model training cycle.
+If no information about term rejections is available on the first use of the model for confidence-score adjustments, the initial training for this model happens later, which means, it is initially trained when information about rejected terms is available on a subsequent model training cycle.

 How the overall confidence is computed

 A method that associates a term with a data asset computes a confidence, which is a numeric value between a configurable minimum and 1.
-The minimum value is configured as percentage threshold for which the term must match by the setting of the suggestion threshold for term assignment that can be configured in the default enrichment settings.
+The minimum value is defined by the suggestion threshold for term assignment that can be configured in the default enrichment settings.

 The confidence for an assigned or suggested term is shown as a percentage value.
 This value represents the overall confidence.
-The overall confidence is the maximum of the confidence values returned by the selected term assignment methods and adjusted by any negative confidence value returned by ML-based assignment.
+The overall confidence is the maximum of the confidence values returned by the selected term assignment methods and might be adjusted by any negative confidence value returned by the ML model for term removals.

-Assuming all methods are enabled and return the following confidence values for a column ADDRESS and term Home Address:
+Assuming all methods are enabled, the confidence values for a column ADDRESS and term Home Address:

-The actual confidence value for each method is calculated by subtracting the the confidence value returned for removed terms:
+The actual confidence value for each method is calculated by subtracting the confidence value returned for rejected terms:

 Linguistic name matching: 0.5 - 0.4 = 0.1 Class-based assignment: 0.4 - 0.4 = 0 ML-based assignment: 0.3 - 0.4 = -0.1